 Skype Video Calls use up all of my mobile network data

 It goes without saying that making a Skype video call uses much more data than a text or audio call.
 If you are on a network with a limited data plan, you can save some of it while still making Skype video chats.
 Just go into Skype’s Settings menu, and then tap on the Voice and Video Calls selection.
 Then tap on the Video Call Quality and set the video quality to a lower level.
 That should reduce the amount of data used by the app for video chats.

 Problems with signing into Skype

-If you encounter issues with signing into Skype, the first and obvious solution is to make sure you are using the right username and password.
+Another one of the most common Skype problems on Android is just signing into Skype.
+If this is happening to you, the first and obvious solution is to make sure you are using the right username and password.
 If that is the case, and you still cannot sign onto Skype on your phone, make sure you are using the latest version of the app that’s available to download from the Google Play Store.

 I Can’t Use The Latest Version Of Skype

 If you are using an older Android phone, but can no longer use Skype, the first thing you should do is to update it to the latest version from the Google Play Store.
 If it still does not work, your phone may not have the hardware needed to run the latest version.

 If that is indeed the case, another option is to use Skype Lite, made for the Indian phone market but is available everywhere.
 Skype Lite has been developed to work on budget-based phones, along with networks that don’t have fast connections.
 Keep in mind that this app is still labeled as “unreleased,” which means some bugs might show up.

 If you find that your text chats start scrolling on the Skype app on their own, it’s possible that your conversations were getting too long.
 If you were not already on a Wi-Fi connection, you might want to connect your phone to one; it should solve this scrolling problem.